-Connecting With Community
+Connecting With Community & Finding Flatmates

-Our Social Work Interns work with our Connecting with Community program.
-Katie & Kristen work one-on-one with trainees to promote trainees' full participation in our job training and transitional employment programs by addressing needs such as health care, legal issues, transportation and shelter.
-With Katie and Kristen, trainees identify goals that will create and sustain their own well-being.They will monitor trainee progress toward goals and support meaningful engagement in accomplishing goals.
+Our Social Work Interns work with our Connecting with Community program, working one-on-one with trainees to promote their full participation in our job training and transitional employment programs.
+Needs such as health care, legal issues, transportation and shelter are addressed throughout the year.
+With our social work team, trainees identify goals that will create and sustain their own well-being.
+The team will monitor trainee progress toward goals and support meaningful engagement in accomplishing goals.
 In addition, our social work interns foster trainee progress toward unsubsidized employment as a key long-term goal related to a career plan.

 Every Tuesday through Friday during the growing season, our farm kitchen provides a hot meal for anyone volunteering or working that day.

 Volunteering is a great way to learn more about our training program, meet our social workers, experience the sanctuary of the farm, and see your work yield results.